 From 1 May 2017, the Pap test will be replaced with a new Cervical Screening Test.

 Until then, if you are aged between 18 and 69 years and have ever been sexually active, you should continue to have your Pap test when due.
-There is risk associated with delaying your Pap test that is not recommended.
+Delaying your Pap test can put you at greater risk of developing cervical cancer.

 For more information talk to your Health Care Professional or read more about the future changes to cervical screening.